Preparing for the Interview

-After registering on the web site, the participant is expected to fill in the online pre-interview form.
-This quantitative tool is an extensive questionnaire that consists of approximately 200 multiple choice and open-ended questions about the everyday family life, housing, living conditions (food, electricity, water and shelter), proximate danger, experience with shelling and sniper fire, experience of displacement and life as a refugee, schooling, play and games, friendships, leisure time, health, wounding and significant losses during the wartime.
-It aims to trigger the memory of war experience, preparing thus both an interviewee to better recall his/her experiences and an interviewer to adjust his/her questions rapport individually, gathering as much information as possible without significantly upsetting or re-traumatizing the participant.
-Optimally, pre-interview form should be completed a day or two days before an interview.
+After registering on the website, the contributor is expected to fill in the online pre-interview form.
+This quantitative tool is an extensive questionnaire that consists of approximately 200 multiple choice and open-ended questions about a range of aspects of conflict-affected childhood, including: everyday family life, housing situation and living conditions (food, electricity, water and shelter), proximate danger, experience with shelling and sniper fire, experience of displacement and life as a refugee, schooling, play and games, friendships, leisure time, health, wounding and significant losses during wartime.
+One of its aims is to trigger memories connected to war, preparing the interviewee to recall their experiences more fully, but also allowing the interviewer to adjust their questions’ rapport individually, collecting as much information as possible without significantly upsetting or re-traumatizing the contributor.
+Ideally, the pre-interview form should be completed a day or two before the interview.

 The process of interviewing represents audio-video documenting (recorded by camera in pre-designed studio) of testimonies-personal stories on growing up in the war employing a method of oral history.

 The oral history is a qualitative research method commonly used in social sciences (especially in history, ethnology and anthropology), based on personal memories of the certain event or historical period, stemming from the oral tradition of passing the stories from one generation to another in spoken form.
 Historically, the method had been used by chroniclers to reconstruct important events or by biographers to portrait lives of elite, such as politicians or military commanders.
 However, during the 1970s, the method was brought to social sciences by civil rights movement and feminist activists, who used it “from the bottom up” to fight for social justice and give voice to those deprived of rights (Ritchie 2015).